There are several different sources of funding available to outstanding PhD applicants:

 - Alumni discount.
 Durham alumni are eligible for a 25% discount on tuition fees for taught MA programmes in the Faculty of Arts and Humanities.

 - Faculty MA Bursary.
-The Faculty offers 10 competitive bursaries per year to cover tuition fees at the Home rate.
+The Faculty offers a number of competitive bursaries per year to cover tuition fees at the Home rate.

 - Postgraduate Student Support Scholarships.
 These are means-tested scholarships for MA study across the university.